Updated: January 2021

 Users of the Planning Portal site are bound by the terms and conditions set out below so please read these carefully before continuing.

-Please be aware that other websites, which are accessible from the Planning Portal, may contain terms and conditions which are different from these terms and conditions.
+Please be aware that other websites, which are accessible from the Planning Portal, may contain terms and conditions which are different from those provided by the Planning Portal.

-Any requests for permission to use the Planning Portal content in a manner otherwise than permitted by these terms and conditions should be addressed to the relevant third-party supplier of the information.
+Any requests for permission to use the Planning Portal content in a manner than otherwise permitted by these terms and conditions should be emailed to us at email@example.com.

-If you breach any of these terms and conditions, your authorisation to use the Planning Portal automatically terminates and you must immediately destroy any downloaded or printed materials.
+If you breach any of these terms and conditions, your authorisation to use the Planning Portal automatically terminates and you must immediately and securely destroy any downloaded or printed materials.

 Any material subject to Crown Copyright may be used in accordance with the terms of the Open Government Licence v3, details of which are available at: http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/